skip to content

 01:02:18 - Nick Taylor

 Okay.
-Where's my rerun options been published?
-Where's my deploy?
+Where's my rerun option?
+It's been published... where's my deploy?
 Why is it not letting me redeploy?
 What am I doing?
-Rock.
-Okay, I'm just gonna do it from the CLI again because I don't know why I can't see it anyways.
-It won't take that long, but yeah.
-So.
-Okay, so that's kind of cool.
-So that whole process, if I just zoom this in.
-So if we come back to what was going on here, this is going to do the same thing again.
-So I'll just hide it for now.
-So it's kind of nice that the.
-This whole deploy handles everything.
-So like the.
-The back end, the front end, and all that stuff.
-The functions that make sense because we're hosting those.
+Okay, I'm just gonna do it from the CLI again because I don't know why I can't see it anyway.
+It won't take that long.
+So that's kind of cool.
+That whole deploy process handles everything: the backend, the frontend, and all that stuff.
+The functions make sense because we're hosting those.
 Is there anything else out here?
-I'm just looking to redirect.
-So is this.
-This is just a catch.
-All right.
+I'm just looking at the redirect.
+So this is just a catch-all, right?
 Just to say that things are all good.

 01:03:12 - Anthony Campolo

-So that's because you have to.
-Because Redwood is.
-It's like a single page application on the front end.
-Right.
-So you always want to hit the index HTML and then the router takes over from there.
+So that's because Redwood is like a single-page application on the frontend, right?
+So you always want to hit the index.html, and then the router takes over from there.

 01:03:25 - Nick Taylor